Skip to main content

 Analytical Techniques

-You focus on a range of analytical instrumentation used in bioscience research applications.
-Emphasis will be placed upon chromatography, mass spectrometry and spectroscopy instrumentation.
-The importance of these practical instrumentation techniques to modern investigations, including proteomics, metabolomics and genomics, will be explored.
-You will learn advanced laboratory skills for sample extraction, sample preparation, instrumentation methodology and how to interpret spectra.
-You will develop essential data handling skills, including the use of a range of statistical programmes.
+Explore a range of advanced analytical techniques applicable to life science research.
+Emphasis is on chromatography and mass spectrometry, with specialist topics such as microscopy and genomic skills.
+Explore the importance of these practical instrumentation techniques to modern investigations, including proteomics, metabolomics and genomics.
+Learn advanced lab skills for sample extraction, sample preparation, instrumentation methodology and how to interpret spectra.
+Develop essential data handling skills and use a range of statistical programmes.

 Cancer Diagnostics and Therapeutics